 “Our association believes the administration should address inappropriate dress by professionals on an individual basis as opposed to throwing everyone under the bus,” explains Dinah Adkins, president of the Kanawha County Education Association.
 “The large majority of educators dress professionally and appropriate for daily activities.
 In our county only one board member actually supported the implementation of a dress code.”

-Many educators object, not because they want to look unprofessional, but because they see this as yet another unnecessary and insulting attempt to limit their rights and demean the profession.
+Many educators object to teacher dress codes, not because they want to look unprofessional, but because they see this as yet another unnecessary and insulting attempt to limit their rights and demean the profession.

 “We are professionals, and we don’t need somebody telling us what we need to wear to work,” says Bill McConnell, an English Teacher in Ontario, California and a member of the California Teachers Association.
 “We understand that we shouldn’t show up for work in sweat pants.
 We are adults and can make our own decisions.
 I dress in clothes that are practical for my job.
 I don’t need to wear a pair of $100 slacks to teach.
 It’s more practical and efficient to teach in blue jeans with a button-down shirt or a polo shirt.”

 It’s true that being taken seriously as a teacher necessitates that one look professionally ready for the classroom, but what exactly does “professional attire” for educators look like?
 In a world where “business casual” can refer to a wide variety of attire, how should a teacher—who, it should be noted, often assumes other school responsibilities such as lunch duty, afterschool duty, and a bevvy of other impromptu roles that require mobility and comfort—be “professionally” dressed?